Bazin (fabric): Technique

-The informal sector of trade in dyed fabric also called thioup or thioub in Wolof, expanded in the 1980s.
+The informal sector of trade in dyed fabric also called thioup or thioub, expanded in the 1980s.
 As a consequence fabrics such as bazin revived a boom in the fashion sector.
 Until 2000s cotton damask used to be worked by local craftsmen to become a noble fabric characterized by its stiffness and dazzling shine.
 However this craft slowly died out due to cheap competition from neighboring countries.
 Dyed bazin is now mainly imported in Senegal, they are then designed and sewn by local tailors who in turn export their products in West African countries and other parts of the world.

-The first step in this craftsmanship is to dye the white fabric oftentimes with patterns made through a technique called tak in Wolof.
+The first step in this craftsmanship is to dye the white fabric oftentimes with patterns made through a technique called tak.
 When the fabric is soaked in the dye bath, that technique makes it possible to preserve certain parts of the fabric, from dyeing and to form patterns in rings or strips.
 The fabric is then starched and beaten with wooden clubs by tappeurs until it results in a shiny noble bazin.

-It is this bazin that is skillfully turned into luxurious intricate clothing by Senegalese tailors that the entire sub region from Guinea to Nigeria wear.
-Its high demand, especially during holidays, as well as the many stages of manufacture make it occupy a place of choice in the economy.
-Senegalese boubous are mainly exported in neighboring countries such as Gambia and Mali.
+Senegalese tailors transform this bazin into clothing that is popular across the subregion from Guinea to Nigeria.
+The demand for the boubou, as well as the many stages through which it is transformed from raw material into a final product, make it important to the economy.
+Senegalese boubous are mainly exported to neighboring countries such as Gambia and Mali.